gitwyrm/todolala/README.md

 A simple command-line todo app written in C using the Zig build system.

 It stores todos using the markdown task syntax `- [x] my task` in a todo.md file in the current directory.
-Anything that isn't a task is ignored, so you can add other markdown text in the file.
+Anything that isn't a task is ignored, so you can add other markdown to the file and Todolala will not touch it.
+It is actually used to manage the todo section at the bottom of this readme.

 # Building